26TracyNjoroge/alx-frontend-javascript/README.md

-# TypeSCript Project Overview
+# Project Overview
-This project is designed to introduce and deepen understanding of TypeScript.
-It covers a range of topics from basic type declarations to more complex concepts like interfaces, classes, generics, namespaces, and declaration merging.
-Each task is self-contained within its own directory and includes specific configuration files (package.json, tsconfig.json, webpack.config.js, .eslintrc.js) relevant to that task's requirements.
+This repository contains solutions to the ALX project 0x04-TypeScript, focusing on fundamental and advanced TypeScript concepts.

 ## Learning Objectives
 By the end of this project one should be able to :